gabotronix/underpass-docs/dante.md

 ![dante_portainer_console](https://user-images.githubusercontent.com/9207205/93722750-9b42ca80-fbcb-11ea-8743-198959cbc53f.png)

 From the image above, the name of the user that will be created created is `user1`.
+You'll then be asked to input your desired password.

-User records will remain even if the Dante container is destroyed/deleted/removed.
+_Note: User records will remain even if the Dante container is recreated/deleted/removed._

 ***